 Step 3: Find your first position

-After you have your certifications and have a bit of experience then it is easy to get an entry level job in cyber security.
-You may have to start at the bottom, but you can quickly leverage your experience to move up the ladder.
+After you have your certifications and have a bit of experience, then it is easy to get an entry-level job in cybersecurity.
+You may have to start at the bottom, but you can quickly leverage your skill to move up the ladder.

 Step 4: Keep learning and growing